 If it is not possible to come to an agreement regarding payment, you should be aware that, depending on the state where you reside, formal eviction may take weeks or months.
 During the process, you may have the right to continue staying in the home.

 Make the Minimum Required Payments to Keep your Utilities Going

 Utility bills and car payments are your medium priority debt obligations.
 Once you have secured your home, you need to make living there bearable.
 Pay your gas, electricity, and water bills.

 Also in the medium-priority area are payments for things you need to maintain your job, such as internet access if you work remotely or car payments if you need a way to get to work.

 If you have funds left after making your high- and medium-priority payments, address the following debt obligations, in this order:

 - Child support debts.
 If left unpaid, such debts can land you in jail.

 - Income taxes that are not automatically deducted.

 - Unsecured debts, such as credit card debt.

 If your long-term goal is to get out of debt, prioritize debt and learn how to take advantage of the legal debt relief options available to you.
 You do not have to drown in unsecured debt while struggling to pay your essential bills during the pandemic.
-A ClearOne Certified Debt Specialist can fill you in on the options you have to tackle such debt even during times of crisis.
+Speak with a ClearOne Certified Debt Specialist at 866-481-1597 who can fill you in on the debt relief options you have to tackle such debt even during times of crisis.
 Get a personalized debt relief plan today.